[Excerpt from Diary of an Angry Father. Yes, there is a book.]

 Always try reasoning first.
 Tell them why you don’t want them to do what they think they should be doing, or vice-versa.
 Project the long-term effects of a potentially bad decision.
 You may have to paraphrase several times before you get their attention.
 For example, your 16 year-old daughter wants to go to a nighttime beach party or bonfire with a bunch of classmates.
 You ask who’s organizing the party, and she infers that it may be a student, and not a parent.
 But she quickly corrects herself, and says a parent.
 You ask for the parent’s phone number to verify, but of course, she doesn’t happen to have it.
 And she insists it would be weird if you called.
 You decline permission on the grounds that it is technically illegal to have a party on the beach without a permit, which can only be issued to an adult.
 Further, it’s a bad idea to be in the dark with a bunch of strangers.
 You know from experience that someone is likely to bring alcoholic beverages or worse, which is quite illegal.
 Further, mind-altering substances tend to lead to generally bad behavior which may include fights, inadvertent vandalism, and the potential arrest of all involved.

 She still can’t comprehend the problem, because nothing bad ever happens during those beach parties on any of the teen sitcoms.
 So you’ll have to delve further into the possibilities.
 Dark areas could be an invitation for rape – a beach is a public place, and people other than your classmates may be there.
 Inadvertent physical harm from being in the wrong place at the wrong time during a fight, like being hit by a thrown garbage can or a broken beer bottle, could lead to permanent disfiguration of the face or body, and who wants that?
-And an arrest on her record could hurt job opportunities or her chances to get into the college.
+And an arrest on her record could hurt job opportunities or her chances to get into the college of your dreams.
 Inexperienced teenaged minds are not yet wired to consider all these real-world circumstances, so it’s your job to do the thinking for her.

 Listen carefully to her response, if she offers one.
 Your child may have the maturity to make the right decisions, apply the right care and reasoning, and ultimately offset your concerns.
 Or her argument might be immature and completely invalid.
 Still, with this method, you need to offer your counter reasoning as a discussion, not as though you are laying down the law.
 Remember, it is your job to teach them from your experience so that they won’t make potentially silly or damaging mistakes.
 Remind them of this fact.
 You might not have enough information to make an informed decision, but you do have the prerogative to decline permission based on that fact, and leave the burden of proof to your child.
 The delay in permission may give you enough time to avoid the potentially adverse situation.